Hz-Lin/codam2019/libft/readme.md

 The function **int ft_isalnum(int c)** tests for any character for which *isalpha(3)* or *isdigit(3)* is true.
 It returns zero if the character tests false and returns non-zero if the character tests true.

+#### ft_isascii

+The function **int	ft_isascii(int c)** tests for an ASCII character, which is any character between 0 and octal 0177 inclusive.

+#### ft_isprint

+The function **int ft_isprint(int c)** tests for any printing character, including space.
+It returns zero if the character tests false and returns non-zero if the character tests true.

+#### ft_toupper

+The function **int ft_toupper(int c)** converts a lower-case letter to the corresponding upper-case letter.
+If the argument is a lower-case letter, the returns the corresponding upper-case letter if there is one; otherwise, the argument is returned unchanged.

+#### ft_tolower

+The function **int ft_tolower(int c)** converts an upper-case letter to the corresponding lower-case letter.
+If the argument is an upper-case letter, the function returns the corresponding lower-case letter if there is one; otherwise, the argument is returned unchanged.

 #### ft_memset